asamuzaK/withExEditor/README.md

 ### Automatically Synchronize Edited Content On Specific Sites

 * Enable this option if you want to automatically synchronize edited content.
-* Note that this option will not be enabled when private browsing.
-Also note that if you leave your browser running for a long time or register many URLs, it may affect the performance of the PC.
+* Note that this option is disabled during private browsing.

 ### Reload withExEditor